Merkoba/Hue/README.md

 "max_user_id_length"
 >After this length, this is clearly not a user id.

-"announce_joins"
->Whether to show when a user joins the room.

-"announce_parts"
->Whether to show when a user leaves the room.

 "image_queue_interval"
 >Minimum time for a changed image to be displayed before changing to the next one.
 This doesn't take into account the time the image took to load.